-The Bibliotheca Philosophica Hermetica, known as the Ritman Library, is a privately-owned library founded in 1957 by Joost Ritman (b.1941), a successful Dutch businessman who has collected rare books since he was a teenager (see Joost talk about his collection here).
+The Bibliotheca Philosophica Hermetica (BHP), known as the Ritman Library, is a privately-owned library founded in 1957 by Joost Ritman (b.1941), a successful Dutch businessman who has collected rare books since he was a teenager (see Joost talk about his collection here).
 The library owns more than 23,000 volumes on Hermeticism, Rosicrucianism, Mysticism, Gnosis, Esotericism, Kabbalah, Anthroposophy, Freemasonry, Judaica, the Holy Grail and Sufism.
 Around 4,500 manuscripts and books are dated before 1800 CE.
-Among the treasures are the Corpus Hermeticum published in 1471, and the first illustrated edition of Dante’s La Divina Commedia from 1481.
+Among the treasures are the Corpus Hermeticum translated into Latin by Marsilio Ficino, published in 1471, and the first illustrated edition of Dante’s La Divina Commedia from 1481.

 Originally a private collection, Joost opened his library to the public in 1984 and now, thanks to financial support from a variety of sources, anyone can visit without charge.
 The author Dan Brown has been a generous patron of the library, acknowledging the rich treasury of resources he could access when researching his adventure stories.